enbytedev/YourBot/README.md

 Add welcome message (optional) in `config/welcome.json`

+Channels specific to commands and other possible future functions can be defined in `config/channels.json`

 Customize branding in `config/branding.json`

+Set owner ID and command prefix in `config/admin.json`

 # Operation
 It is highly reccomended that you install PM2, a node process manager.